groupvine/gv-doc/3-send/4-sendSettings.md

 Sub-group theme colors and logo will initially default to the account's settings unless they're overridden with their own settings.

-Also if your email layout has a header, then the header will also use your primary color and group logo, and for emails created in your online account, Titles and Subsections will use the theme's primary color and sections will use the theme's secondary color.
+Also if your email layout has a header, then the header will use your primary color and group logo, and for emails created in your online account, Titles and Subsections will use the theme's primary color and sections will use the theme's secondary color.

 </span> <!-- sub g4s -->